privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 ## Conclusion

-**How does this raise Ethereum’s transaction per second and lower transaction costs?**
+**How does this raise Ethereum's transaction per second and lower transaction costs?**

 Arbitrum, along with all optimistic rollups, greatly improves the scalability of the Ethereum network and therefore lowers the gas costs (holding throughput constant).
 In L1 every Ethereum full node in the network will process the transaction, and since the network contains so many nodes, computation becomes very expensive.
 With Arbitrum, transactions will only be processed by a small set of nodes — the sequencer, aggregators, and validators.
 So, the computation of each transaction has been moved off of L1 while only the transaction calldata remains on L1.
 This clears a lot of space on L1 and allows many more transactions to be processed.
 The greater throughput reduces the gas costs since the competition for getting a transaction added to a block is lower.

-**Anything special about Abritrum’s implementation of optimistic rollups?**
+**Anything special about Abritrum's implementation of optimistic rollups?**

-Arbitrum’s design gives many advantages that other rollup implementations don’t have because of its use of interactive proving.
-Interactive proving provides a great number of benefits, such as no limits on contract size, that are outlined in good detail on Arbitrum’s site — [Why Interactive Proving is Better](https://developer.offchainlabs.com/docs/inside_arbitrum#why-interactive-proving-is-better).
-With Arbitrum’s successful mainnet launch (though still early), it’s clear that the project has achieved an incredible feat.
+Arbitrum's design gives many advantages that other rollup implementations don't have because of its use of interactive proving.
+Interactive proving provides a great number of benefits, such as no limits on contract size, that are outlined in good detail on Arbitrum's site — [Why Interactive Proving is Better](https://developer.offchainlabs.com/docs/inside_arbitrum#why-interactive-proving-is-better).
+With Arbitrum's successful mainnet launch (though still early), it's clear that the project has achieved an incredible feat.

-If you’re interested in reading more on Arbitrum’s optimistic rollup, their documentation covers a lot more ground and is easy to read.
+If you're interested in reading more on Arbitrum's optimistic rollup, their documentation covers a lot more ground and is easy to read.

 - [Arbitrum Doc — Inside Arbitrum](https://developer.offchainlabs.com/docs/inside_arbitrum)
 - [Arbitrum Doc — Rollup Protocol](https://developer.offchainlabs.com/docs/rollup_protocol)